Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Distality of automorphisms on and Sub

 (2) Now suppose $T$ acts distally on $C$.
 Then $C(T)\cap C=\{e\}$.
 Let $G'=C(T)C=\ol{C(T)}C$.
 Then $G'$ is a closed $T$-invariant subgroup of $G$ and $G'=C_C(\tau)$, where $\tau=T|_{G'}$.
 As $C(T)=C(\tau)$, $C(\tau)\cap C=\{e\}$.
 By Corollary 2.7 of \cite{HS}, we get that $C(\tau)$ is closed in $G'$.
 As $G'$ is closed in $G$, we get that $C(T)$ is closed.
 In particular, if $G$ does not have any compact central subgroup of positive dimension, i.e.\ if $C$ is trivial, then $C(T)$ is closed. \end{proof}

 For $T\in\Aut(G)$, if the $T$-action on $G$ is distal, it does not imply that the $T$-action on $\Sub_G$ is distal; see Example \ref{counter}.
-The following theorem shows that for a large class of locally compact groups $G$, the distality of the $T$-action on $\Sub_G$ implies the distality of the $T$-action on $G$.
+Conversely, the following theorem shows that for a large class of locally compact groups $G$, the distality of the $T$-action on $\Sub_G$ implies the distality of the $T$-action on $G$.

-\begin{thm} Let $G$ be a locally compact metrizable group, $T\in\Aut(G)$ and let $K$ be the largest compact normal subgroup of $G^0$.
+\begin{thm} Let $G$ be a locally compact first countable $($metrizable$)$ group, $T\in\Aut(G)$ and let $K$ be the largest compact normal subgroup of $G^0$.
 Suppose $T$ acts distally on $\Sub_G$.
 Then the $T$-action on $G/K^0$ is distal.
 Moreover, if $T$ acts distally on $K^0$, then $T$ acts distally on $G$. \end{thm}

-\begin{proof} Suppose $T$ acts distally on $\Sub_G$.
+\begin{proof} Let $G$ be as above and let $T\in\Aut(G)$.
+Suppose $T$ acts distally on $\Sub_G$.
+Let $K$ be as in the hypothesis.
 Note that $K^0$ is characteristic in $G$.
 In particular, it is $T$-invariant.
+We want to first show that the $T$-action on $G/K^0$ is distal.

-By Lemma \ref{Chab}, $T$ acts distally on $\Sub_{G/K^0}$.
+Since $T$ acts distally on $\Sub_G$, by Lemma \ref{Chab}, $T$ acts distally on $\Sub_{G/K^0}$.
 Hence, without loss of any generality, we may assume that $K$ as above is totally disconnected and show that $T$ is distal.
-By Theorem 4.1 of \cite{RaSh19}, it is enough to show that both $C(T)$ and $C(T^{-1})$ are trivial.
+By Theorem 4.1 of \cite{RaSh19}, $T$ is distal if and only if both $C(T)$ and $C(T^{-1})$ are trivial.